pydicom/sendit/docs/dicom_import.md

 The dicom file itself, when saved to the model, is saved with the application's media at `/images`.
 Once the file is saved here, it is deleted from it's temporary folder in `/data`.
 This is to maximize space on the server, in case that is needed.

 ## 3. Finishing Batch
-All the images found in a folder are considered to be a "batch," and when all files for a batch have been added, the function fires off the list to be deidentified.
+All the images found in a folder are considered to be a "batch," and when all files for a batch have been added, the function fires off the list to be anonymized.
 If there were no files in the batch, the function is not fired.